smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 If you encounter any issues, make sure to check you copied the address of the correct network:
 ![Metamask Verify Contracts Screen](/images/contract-devs/metamask-2.png)

 Use your Metamask address on the Kovan network to request LINK and send 1 LINK to the contract address.
-This address can be found in Remix under **Deployed Contracts** on the bottom left.
+Find this address in Remix under **Deployed Contracts** on the bottom left.

 ![Remix contract address](/files/intermediates-tutorial-04.png)